-Collaborative efforts surrounding gun control are mandatory in the consideration of rights to bare arms, and the aggressive need to protect the public from public shootings.
+Collaborative efforts surrounding gun control are mandatory in the consideration of rights to bear arms, and also doing something about the aggressive need to protect the public from public shootings.
 To say, lets get rid of guns does as much good as prohibition steered American culture in the way it predicted.
-To cling to laws that only protect private life and not public life, and after so many public casualties, and the great loss of young life, is highly controversial.
-We don’t want to be counter productive to a community strong nation.
+To cling to laws that only protect private life and not public life, and after so many public casualties is highly controversial.
+We don’t want to be counter productive to a community strong nation by being bias.

-Finding some middle ground to relate to one another, to find understanding to each other’s reasoning will help bring tensions down and allow for more substantial conversation; such as, how can we adhere to the Second Amendment, as well as, work together as a community to create laws that help prevent weapons of war from getting in the hands of teenagers.
-Implementing strategies that help educate and prevent violence are tools that can help public accountability concerning gun control.
+Finding middle ground to relate to one another, understand each other’s reasoning will help bring tensions down and allow a more substantial conversation.
+We can adhere to the Second Amendment, and also create laws that help prevent weapons of war getting into reckless hands.
+Implementing strategies that help educate and prevent violence are tools that can help public accountability.